marcoperic/PhotoUtilityApp/README.md

 - ~~Ensure that there are no duplicates returned in the similarity search~~
 - ~~Implement the large picture display with little images preview.
 There should be a detailed modal when the picture is clicked.
 If a small preview image is clicked, then the modal will appear and it will highlight the clicked image.~~
 - ~~Ensure that all images on the trash screen are selected and marked for deletion~~
-- Bottom of the screen needs to be padded.
+- ~~Bottom of the screen needs to be padded.
 Cannot see similar images.
-Either that or there needs to be a textview that says no similar images found.
+Either that or there needs to be a textview that says no similar images found.~~
 - Modal should allow user to select images to save
-- Implement the deletion functionality. use the native module
+- ~~Implement the deletion functionality. use the native module~~
 - Pagination?
+- Photos deleted tracker on the profile screen needs to be accurate
+- Images that have been deleted should not show up on the SwipeScreen

 # Design Notes

 When the user swipes to delete an image, the URI is passed to the server and it returns the number of images that are within a certain distance.
 The original picture is added to the delete page and the neighbor images are also added.
 The number is displayed as a little pop-up, like a game point number.